 ### Now updated to include Kite Beach Cabarete accommodation and property management contact info – see below! ###

-Not only is Kite Beach full of talent there is an incredibly strong community mixing locals and expats, sharing love for kite sessions, sunsets, happy hour, DJs, nightlife – everyone here blessed with life full of potential, and a potential full of life!
+Kite Beach, Cabarete, also offers a strong community mixing locals and expats, sharing love for wingfoiling & wingsurfing sessions, sunsets, happy hour, DJs, nightlife – everyone here blessed with life full of potential, and a potential full of life!

 Kite Beach is big and spacious, offering lots of room to launch and land kites.
 Do to the popularity of the beach this location can get very busy.
 Students and beginners enter the water near the point.
 Anyone who ends up downwind should exit near Optimal (now called Competition) kite school.
 Beyond Optimal/Competition the beach is lined with a very long, large rock bed which can be dangerous if not negotiated properly when exiting the water.

 Beginners, note the entry point and exit 1.
 After exit 1 the rock bed begins to line the beach.
 For riders of all levels, if you fail to exit at 1 you will want to exit at 2 or 3 – both little areas where there are no rocks along the beach.
 All riders are highly advised to walk the beach and assess the exit points before you start riding on Kite Beach.
 If you have to self-rescue, exiting at 1 may not be possible, in which case you need to know ahead of time what the landmarks are for exits 2 and 3.
 Hint: there is a little white house on the hill at exit 2 and there are two concrete slabs standing in the beach at exit 3.
 But, don’t take my word for it, do your own boots on the ground!

 Update 2023: Exit 3 is not really safe anymore.
 There used to be much more sand at this spot, but this year it is looking very much only like rocks.
 So, if you can’t get out at exit 2 go for exit 4!